supremebloxboy/AHKFastTranslator/README.md

 ## About
 This is an AutoHotkey translation script based on [AHKFastTranslator](https://github.com/balawi28/AHKFastTranslator) that uses google translate api.
+I mainly created this script so i can read and communicate with other non-english speaking people in game.
+Thats why it uses the clipboard and tooltips.
 I simplifed the script and removed the gui, this script works off of ctrl + c, ctrl + v and alt + c.
 The script includes two modes: Receive and Send.
 Receive Mode: Translates selected text into English.